 Paint-samples nature color-hunt is a fun Montessori color tablets DIY to get your little naturalist outdoors while refining the senses!

 As children spend more and more time indoors, a lot of it on screens, it is crucial that we create plenty of outdoor play opportunities!
 Besides, children can learn so much from nature!
-As your child observes the way leaves sway in the wind, s/he is refining the visual sense.
-Moreover, as your child tunes in to hear the many sounds in nature, the sense of hearing is stimulated.
-Have you ever smelled the damp aroma of the earth after the rain?
-What about awakening the olfactory sense by smelling fragrant spring flowers?
-Have you ever asked your child to describe to you all the shades of green?
-Especially in the spring, when nature awakes and cloaks us in all the gorgeous shades of young leaves, bring your child’s attention to colors like sea green, lime green khaki, emerald, etc. (We love the award-winning GREEN book!)
-So, one fun nature-themed activity to get your naturalist outdoors is to create a paint-samples nature scavenger color-hunt game which can also be a Montessori color tablets DIY.
-Most importantly, your little one will be busy and observant as s/he plays creatively and explores outside in a backyard, park, or woods.
+So, one fun nature-themed activity to get your naturalist outdoors is to create a paint-samples nature scavenger color-hunt game, which can also be a Montessori color tablet DIY.
+Most importantly, your little one will be busy and observant as they play creatively and explore outside in a backyard, park, or woods.

 - a metal ring clip